-Watch the video above, and scroll down for the full transcript!
+Watch the video above, and scroll down for more of our favorite poolside plants!

-Full Transcript: How to Create a Poolside Paradise
+Full Video Transcript: How to Create a Poolside Paradise

 Tropical trees are the best way to add an exotic feel to any homescape.
 Today, we're going to transform this backyard pool into a pool paradise with the help of some of my favorites - the Banana Tree and the Majesty Palm.
 You'll learn how to pot them, where to place them around your home and patio, and care tips for happy healthy trees.

 As always, my name is Macie, and this is Potting and Planting with FastGrowingTrees.com.

 The Banana Tree is the perfect companion for any backyard pool that needs that exotic touch.
 Its large leaves grow up to four feet long, and the tree itself can reach heights of 10 feet or more.
 And while banana trees are best used as tropical ornamental trees in most areas, they may produce fruit in the right conditions.

 If you're searching for a tree that instantly brings tropical vibes to any environment, look no further than the Majesty Palm tree.
 This fast grower stays relatively compact, with widths of up to three to four feet, but can reach heights of 10 to 20 feet, depending on whether you're growing indoors or out.

 Now, i know what you're thinking - Macie, i just don't know if tropical plants can thrive in my home's environment.
 That's why FastGrowingTrees.com makes it easy, by detecting your growing zone and showing plants that thrive best in your area.